Indicate whether each of the following describes a gas, a liquid,... | Channels for Pearson+

 States of Matter

-Matter exists in three primary states: solid, liquid, and gas.
-Solids have a fixed shape and volume, liquids have a definite volume but take the shape of their container, and gases neither have a fixed shape nor a fixed volume, expanding to fill their container completely.
+Matter exists in different states, primarily solid, liquid, and gas, each characterized by distinct properties.
+Solids have a definite shape and volume, liquids have a definite volume but take the shape of their container, and gases have neither a definite shape nor volume, expanding to fill their container.

 Recommended video: